jcqiao/Javascript_learning/interviews/React/React.md

 ## What's the best solution to handle State Management in React and why?

-The best solution for state management in React really depends on the type of state you're working with and the requirements of your app.
-From my experience, I manage state differently based on its purpose:
+The best solution for state management in React depends on the specific requirements and complexity of the application.
+Based on my experience, I approach state management differently depending on the purpose of the data:

+1. **Local Component State:**
-Backend data: I usually keep backend data in the local component state if it’s only used by that component.
-If it needs to be shared between two or three components, I lift it up to a common parent.
-Yes, this might involve some prop drilling, but for small-scale data sharing, it’s manageable and keeps things simple.
+   For backend data used by only one component, I keep it in the local state of that component.
+If the data needs to be shared between a few components, I lift the state to a common parent.
+While this may involve some prop drilling, it keeps things simple and manageable for small-scale data sharing.

+2. **Authentication State:**
-Authentication state: Authentication needs to be globally accessible since many components might rely on user information or permissions.
-For this, I find React Context to be a great solution because it can broadcast state across the entire component tree effectively.
+   Authentication data is typically global since multiple components often rely on user information or permissions.
+For this, I use React Context, which is effective for broadcasting state across the entire component tree without excessive prop drilling.

+3. **Global State or Complex State Transitions:**
-Global settings or complex state transitions: If you have non-trivial state transitions, like handling user settings that impact multiple parts of the app (e.g., a premium user vs. a standard user), you might need something more robust.
-In such cases, I use a state management library like Redux or Recoil, or even a state machine, depending on the complexity.
-These tools are excellent for handling global states with clear and predictable state transitions.
+   When dealing with global settings or complex state transitions (e.g., user roles like premium vs. standard that affect multiple parts of the app), I prefer using a state management library like Redux or Recoil.
+Recoil, in particular, is lightweight, integrates seamlessly with React, and provides fine-grained updates, which helps optimize performance.
+For extremely complex scenarios, I might consider using a state machine (e.g., XState) for clear and predictable state transitions.

-So, my approach is to distribute state management based on the type of data and its scope, which keeps the app organized and efficient.
+By distributing state management based on the type and scope of the data, I ensure that the application remains organized, maintainable, and efficient.

 ## What is the difference between essential and derived state